isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

 The traditional filesystem allowed a file to have multiple names, using the `link()` system call and the hardlink mechanism.
 Hardlinks are limited in number (a `short`, so 64 K names).

-They can be lost accidentally, for example by saving a hardlinked file with certain editors.
+They can be lost accidentally, for example, by saving a hardlinked file with certain editors.
 If the editor does write a file as `filename.new`, then unlinks the old `filename` and moves the new file into place, the hardlinked nature of the file will be modified.

 Hardlinks also reference the original inode of the file multiple times, so they cannot span filesystem boundaries.